KirrimK/funcScript/README.md

 All objects are first-class.
 The type of an object can be checked at runtime with the ```type``` function.

+Note: the typing system is still a work in progress at this point.

 ### Syntax

 #### Assigning a value to a variable